Thursday, January 9, 2025

 From Ken’s Gratitude Journal

 or at the very least, hasn’t in a long time.
 A lifetime.
-I told my therapist that while I am able to laugh once in a while I’m not finding much enjoyment in anything.
+I told my therapist that while I can laugh once in a while, I’m not finding much enjoyment in anything.

 I bought a new couch recently.
 The biggest and most expensive purchase I have made in decades.
 I couldn’t wait to get rid of the old one.
-It was small, too short to lay on without my feet hanging over the edge.
+It was small, too short to lie on without my feet hanging over the edge.
 It was not soft by any means.
-And most importantly it represented a part of life I wanted to close the chapter on.
-My sister ordered it online shortly after she had the stroke and as far as I know, never sat on it once.
+And most importantly, it represented a part of life I wanted to close the chapter on.
+My sister ordered it online shortly after she had the stroke, and as far as I know, never sat on it once.

-It would take about three weeks for the new couch to arrive and in that three weeks I found no enjoyment about it whatsoever.
+It would take about three weeks for the new couch to arrive, and during that time, I found no enjoyment in it whatsoever.
 This was just one more thing I had to rearrange my schedule for, giving up an entire Saturday waiting for it to be delivered.
-The sole purpose of this expensive purchase wasn’t, in my mind, for comfort but rather laziness.
-I nervously spent a few hours wondering if it would even fit through the door of my apartment, going on the assumption all doors are universal and the previous tenants must have had a couch and it fit.
+The sole purpose of this expensive purchase wasn’t, in my mind, for comfort but rather for laziness.
+I nervously spent a few hours wondering if it would even fit through the door of my apartment, assuming that all doors are universal and that the previous tenants must have had a couch that fit.

 The couch was a light green and long enough for me to stretch out on, envisioning myself taking many naps like the cartoon character Andy Capp.
-It fit through the door with some encouragement and was firm enough to hold my sizable ass yet comfortable enough to doze off rather quickly.
-I pass it every day on my way to make coffee in the morning giving it a pat as if to let it know it’s a good little couch.
-It is mine, purchased in full with my own money and does bring comfort, which is unfamiliar territory for me.
+It fit through the door with some encouragement and was firm enough to hold my sizable ass, yet comfortable enough to doze off rather quickly.
+I pass it every day on my way to make coffee in the morning, giving it a pat as if to let it know it’s a good little couch.
+It is mine, purchased in full with my own money, and it does bring comfort, which is unfamiliar territory for me.

 Maybe I had it wrong.
-The weeks leading up to the delivery were not the focus as I was reminded of what the therapist told me.
+The weeks leading up to the delivery were not the focus, as I was reminded of what the therapist told me.
 Maybe the enjoyment doesn’t come until the couch comes.
-It was so simple a thought and made perfect sense.
+It was such a simple thought and made perfect sense.

 © Ken Tomaro